MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-clear-healthservice-cache.md

 5. In the prompt window, enter the credentials used for this task, or use default and hit **Run**

 > [!NOTE]
-> Because this action deletes the cached data in the health service store files, including the record of this task itself, no task status is reported in the console upon completion of the task, it will always "Succeed" if we sent the command.
+> Because this action deletes the cached data in the health service store files, including the record of this task itself, no true task status is reported in the console upon completion of the task, it will always "Succeed" so long as the command was sent.

 #### [Perform steps manually](#tab/perform-steps-manually)
 1. Navigate to the client machine.
-2. Stop the Microsoft Monitoring Agent (HealthService) service.
+2. Stop the **Microsoft Monitoring Agent (HealthService)** service.
-3. Delete this folder: `%ProgramFiles%\Microsoft Monitoring Agent\Agent\Health Service State`.
+3. Delete the cache folder: `%ProgramFiles%\Microsoft Monitoring Agent\Agent\Health Service State`.
-4. Restart the Microsoft Monitoring Agent (HealthService) service.
+4. Restart the **Microsoft Monitoring Agent (HealthService)** service.

 ---